|

 243. fall

-descend in free fall under the influence of gravity
+descend freely under the influence of gravity

 And then when Cooney died at first, and Barrows did the same,